kyma-project/kyma/docs/getting-started/04-expose-microservice.md

   curl -ik "https://$SERVICE_DOMAIN/orders"
   ```

-  You should receive a similar response:
+  Expect a response similar to this one:

   ```bash
   HTTP/2 200